Gundars/releaser/README.md

 Releaser is an automated semantic release version manager for CLI and PHP applications

-It is intended to save time on release process for individuals and companies that maintain nodes of interconnected repositories and spend hours every month releasing them.
-Provide Releaser with your repository name, few configuration options, and it will release it alongside all of its modified dependencies.
+It is intended to save time on individuals and companies  - release all your repositories in a minute!

+Provide Releaser with your repository name, and it will release it alongside all of its modified dependencies.

+###Basic Releaser flow:
+- gets data for main repo you want to release
+- finds all its of its dependencies
+- finds all dependency dependencies until all accounted for
+- figure out which repos changed since last release
+- release all modified dependencies in logical order
+- release main repo

 ###Installation